Competence development

 I believe I excel in building fully working final prototypes made for validation and communication.
 Final prototypes bring together different skills such as prototyping techniques, computing skills and technical execution into one functional design.
 My technical understanding and precision allowed me to build a good-looking tangible product through woodworking, integrated with a Raspberry Pi.

 Furthermore, I followed a course called Creative Mechanical Design, Engineering and Manufacturing.
 In this course I learned a lot about mechanics, for example stress, and manufacturing processes which I really missed anywhere else in my studies.
-I, together my team, had to design and engineer a device which can show emotions realised via rapid prototyping and manufacturing techniques.
+We had to design and engineer a device which can show emotions realized via rapid prototyping and manufacturing techniques.
 We built a marble track where the marbles triggered different facial expressions by moving facial features through rotations and linear movements of components.
-This project can be seen on the projects page including a video of the working machine.
-I believe having this mechanical and production knowledge is highly valuable for designer as ideas to be translated into feasible, well-engineered, and manufacturable physical products.
+I believe having this mechanical and production knowledge is highly valuable for a designer as it allows for my ideas to be translated into feasible, well-engineered, and manufacturable physical products.

 Something I wish to further develop are my 3D modelling and printing skills.
-I have some basic understanding of SolidWorks and Blender but developing these further is a top priority.
+I have some basic understanding of SolidWorks and Blender but developing these further is a good first step towards 3D printing.
 I believe that having different prototyping techniques available is very valuable, as it allows for greater flexibility in exploring, communicating, and realizing design ideas effectively.

 User & Society